 Solar developers in New York State want to lease properties on which to build 5 MWac “community solar” farms.
 Would your land work for a 5 MW solar farm in New York State?
 Here’s the checklist of minimum criteria.

-A 5 MWac solar farm in New York State requires 20-40 acres of land.
+A 5 MWac solar farm in New York State requires 20-40 acres of land, though 30 or more is preferable.
 If you have more than 40 acres, a developer may choose to lease only the acreage they need.

 Near Three-Phase Distribution Lines

 Community solar farms in New York State must connect to a three-phase distribution line — not a transmission line.
 Ideally, the distribution line runs alongside or crosses your property.
 Solar developers may still consider your property if there is a suitable line less than one mile away.